openhab/openhab-docs/developers/ide/eclipse.md

 |------- conf             Here you configure the manual text files
 |------- userdata         Here is the openHAB user data
 |------- logback.xml      XML file for logging options
-|--- app.bndrun           The file to start OpenHAB
+|--- app.bndrun           The file to start openHAB
 |--- pom.xml              The pom file with all dependencies for the demo project
 ```